kadaan/consulate/README.md

 #### /verify/checks

->The `/verify/checks` route returns 200 if all Consul checks are in the `passing` state.
+>The `/verify/checks` route returns 200 if all Consul checks ok.
 Otherwise, a non-200 status code is returned and the failing checks will be in the response.
 >
 >##### Request
 >